bovigo/callmap/README.md

 final.

+### What happens if a method specified in the callmap doesn't exist? ###

+In case the callmap contains a method which doesn't exist or is not applicable for mapping (see above) `mapCalls()` will throw and `\InvalidArgumentException`.
+This also prevents typos and wondering why something doesn't work as expected.

 ### Verifying method invocation and passed arguments ###

 This is very much work in progress, so it's a bit to early to write documentation